 MBA core course.
 Prerequisite: ACCT 7304, ECON 7313 and MGMT 7180.
 Focus on strategic and operational roles of information systems and technology (IS) and other information resources, including their applications, value-adding processes, sourcing, governance, organizational and strategic alignment as well as limitations.
 Management of the IS asset portfolio using a risk/reward framework considering life cycle, obsolescence, innovation, and strategic impact.

 BINS 7303 Systems Development and Database Design

-MS in BIS Foundation Core Course.
+M.S. in BIS Foundation core course or MBA elective.
 The course is a survey of information system development.
 It will provide students with non-IS backgrounds with foundation knowledge and skills in information systems development.
 The course overviews the process of system development using SDLC (system development life cycles) with an emphasis on database development.
 Three credit hours.

 BINS 7304 Business Applications for Decision Making

 M.S. in BIS core course or MBA elective.
 An exploration of the integration of business application technologies and procedures, such as cloud computing, business intelligence, mobile applications, and security being leveraged by corporations.

 BINS 7305 Advanced Database Management Systems